vryy/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

 boundary condition such as Dirichlet or Neumann.
-Finally, a *header-file* consists of general parameters such as solvers, algorithmic parameters, etc. Those three files are merged by *pre_exodus* into an input file for BACI.
-This file is then *automatically* validated using all available BACI validation and is therefore likely to run.
+Finally, a *header-file* consists of general parameters such as solvers, algorithmic parameters, etc. Those three files are merged by *pre_exodus* into an input file for |FOURC|.
+This file is then *automatically* validated using all available |FOURC| validation and is therefore likely to run.

 Sure, you usually do not have already a proper *header-file* and matching *bc-file*.
 By typing